ibm-cloud-docs/containers/cs_dns.md

           namespace: kube-system
         data:
           stubDomains: |
-          {"acme.local": ["1.2.3.4"]}
+          {"abc.com": ["1.2.3.4"]}
-          upstreamNameservers: |
-          ["8.8.8.8", "8.8.4.4"]
         ```
         {: screen}

 ## Setting the cluster DNS provider to CoreDNS or KubeDNS
 {: #dns_set}

-Depending on the Kubernetes version of your cluster, you can choose to use Kubernetes DNS (KubeDNS) or CoreDNS as the cluster DNS provider.
+If you have a {{site.data.keyword.containerlong_notm}} cluster that runs Kubernetes version 1.12 or later, you can choose to use Kubernetes DNS (KubeDNS) or CoreDNS as the cluster DNS provider.
 {: shortdesc}

 **Before you begin**: